-Your organisation undoubtedly already has a maternity leave policy in place, but have you ever wondered how it compares to other companies in your industry?
+Your organization undoubtedly already has a maternity leave policy in place, but have you ever wondered how it compares to other companies in your industry?
 Indeed, have you ever wondered how maternity leave differs around the globe?
-Once you can zoom out and see the bigger picture you might even find that you want to alter your own policy by increasing the amount of days and/or pay you offer new mums in your company.
+Once you can zoom out and see the bigger picture you might even find that you want to alter your own policy by increasing the amount of days and/or pay you offer new moms in your company.

 But it isn’t just important, generous or 'the done thing' to offer maternity leave and support to your employees - it’s a legal requirement.